Hepatitis B is a type of virus that can infect the liver.

 Who is affected?

-Hepatitis B is uncommon in England and cases are largely confined to certain groups such as drug users, men who have sex with men and certain ethnic communities (South Asian, African and Chinese).
-There were 2,697 newly reported cases in England during 2010.
+Hepatitis B is uncommon in England and cases are largely confined to certain groups, such as drug users, men who have sex with men, and certain ethnic communities (for example, South Asian, African and Chinese).
+There were 5,478 newly reported cases in England during 2011.

-In contrast, hepatitis B is common in other parts of the world, particularly China, central and south-east Asia and sub-Saharan Africa.
+In contrast, hepatitis B is common in other parts of the world, particularly east Asia and sub-Saharan Africa.
 The World Health Organization estimates that hepatitis B is responsible for 600,000 deaths a year worldwide.

-But for the small minority of people who go on to develop cirrhosis of the liver, and in some cases liver cancer, the outlook is poor.
+Most people with chronic hepatitis B have very little liver damage.
+A small minority of people go on to develop cirrhosis of the liver and, in some cases, liver cancer.